kisslinux/kisslinux.github.io/site/pages/testimonials.md

 > I spent some time on their website, and this really is a wonder distribution.

 > Literally the opposite of KISS.
 At lest don't use hypocritical excuses for your crusades.

+> Hi!
+I just wanted to let you know that, while the name is funny enough in English, it gets even better in Swedish: "kiss" is a synonym for "piss", and even the website translates to goatpiss.org.
+Have a nice day!